ColDog-Studios/RootPlane/docs/roadmap.md

 Before promoting a candidate or open question into a committed milestone, record the decision and its consequences in the [decision backlog](decisions.md).
-Roadmap changes should preserve tenant isolation, cross-platform agent intent, modularity, and a manageable self-hosting experience.
+Roadmap changes should preserve tenant isolation, cross-platform agent intent, modularity, free software functionality, and a manageable self-hosting experience.